davidfeng88/CollisionViz/README.md

 step() {
   let newTime = this.props.finish + 1;
-  // Edge case 1: Stop the visualization if newTime is later than 23:59 if (newTime > END_TIME) {
+  // Edge case 1: Stop the visualization if newTime is later than 23:59. if (newTime > END_TIME) {
     this.handleStop();
   } else {
     let start = newTime - this.state.collisionMapTime;
     let finish = newTime;
-    // Edge case 2: the start time should not be earlier than the initialTime start = start > this.initialTime ? start : this.initialTime;
+    // Edge case 2: the start time should not be earlier than the initialTime. start = start > this.initialTime ? start : this.initialTime;
-    // Edge case 3: the start time should not be earlier than 00:00 start = start > START_TIME ? start : START_TIME;
+    // Edge case 3: the start time should not be earlier than 00:00. start = start > START_TIME ? start : START_TIME;
     this.props.updateFilter({
       start,